Windows Black Screen: Complete Fix Guide [2025]

 Solution #1: Force Restart

-This is your first move, especially if this is the first time you're seeing the black screen:
+If this is the first time you're seeing the black screen, start here:

 Solution #2: Check Your Display Connections

-If you're using a desktop PC or external monitor, check your cables:
+If you're on a desktop or using an external monitor, check the cables:

-2. Unplug your display cable (HDMI, DisplayPort, or VGA) and plug it back in firmly at both ends
+- Unplug your display cable (HDMI, DisplayPort, or VGA) and plug it back in firmly—both ends

-3. If you have a graphics card, make sure the cable is plugged into the graphics card ports (not the motherboard ones)
+- Got a graphics card?
+Make sure the cable's plugged into the graphics card ports, not the motherboard

-5. Check that your monitor is set to the right input source (press the input/source button on the monitor)
+- Check that your monitor is on the right input (press the input/source button on the monitor)

 Solution #3: Wake Up the Display

-Sometimes Windows thinks your display is asleep or in the wrong mode:
+Sometimes Windows gets confused and thinks your display is asleep:

-4. Also try pressing Windows + Ctrl + Shift + B — this resets your graphics driver
+- Also try Windows + Ctrl + Shift + B—this resets your graphics driver

-You might hear a beep when you press that last key combo.
-That's normal—it means Windows is resetting the graphics driver.
+You might hear a beep with that last one.
+That's good—it means Windows is resetting the graphics driver.

 Black Screen After Login (Cursor Visible)

-If you can see your cursor but no desktop, that means Windows loaded but the desktop environment (Explorer) didn't.
-This often happens after updates.
+Can you see your cursor but nothing else?
+Windows loaded, but Explorer (the desktop) didn't.
+This happens a lot after updates.

 Solution #4: Restart Explorer.exe